 All of us know that food can have a large impact on our mood.
 Most of us are in a bad temper when we are hungry.
-On the other hand, eating a lot of carbs such as in sugar, pasta, bread and many refined foods can make us feel better.
-I already wrote a blogpost about the effects of sports and sugar on depression.
+On the other hand, eating a lot of carbs such as sugar, pasta, bread and many refined foods can make us feel better.
+I already wrote a blog post about the effects of sports and sugar on depression.
 But can food really take effect on such a serious thing as depression, too?

 How does it come to depression?

 Mainly, depression arises out of a chemical imbalance in our brain.
 This leads to the fact that neurotransmission does not work as it should.
 Neurotransmitters can be seen as chemical messengers who transmit signals such as feelings.
-Neurotransmitters just work when there is chemical balance to send chemical signals from one nerve to another.
+Neurotransmitters just work when there is a chemical balance to send chemical signals from one nerve to another.
 There is a physical gap between these nerves.
 To be able to send signals one nerve releases chemical signals which are supposed to arrive at the other nerve.
 These chemicals also called „neurotransmitters“ include monamines such as serotonin, dopamine, and norepinephrine.
 After the transmission is done, the first nerve sucks the neurotransmitters up to reuse them.
-The nerve is also able to build neurotransmitters and it is the shelter of the enzyme monamine oxidase.
+The nerve is also able to build neurotransmitters and it is the shelter of the enzyme monoamine oxidase.
 Monoamine oxidase ensures that only the good working neurotransmitters remain.

 How do drugs work?

-Cocaine, for example, acts like a monamine reuptake inhibitor: It blocks the first nerve to get its neurotransmitters back, so there is constant signaling between the nerves.
+Cocaine, for example, acts like a monoamine reuptake inhibitor: It blocks the first nerve to get its neurotransmitters back, so there is constant signaling between the nerves.
 Amphetamines work quite in the same way.
 Plus, they also stimulate the release of neurotransmitters by the first nerve and cause an over-stimulation.
-Ecstasy and speed cause and increase monamines as well but especially the increase of serotonin.
+Ecstasy and speed cause and increase monoamines as well but especially the increase of serotonin.
 Sugar has the same impact on our dopamine levels.

 After a while, the second nerve adapts to this amount of signals and downregulates its receptors.
 So, you need more and more of the same drug to get the same effect.
 When you’re not on the drug, your normal neurotransmission doesn’t get through as much as it should be and has to re-regulate itself again.
 A typical withdrawal symptom is feeling worse than before taking drugs.